Robin0265/Yuanshao-CV/statement_draft.md

 <!-- - Background of Human Locomotion, Prosthesis - Exoskeleton Development -->

-Research in Wearable Robotics Systems, such as prosthesis and exoskeleton, has advanced at a swift pace to the point where benefiting people with disabilities.
+Research in Wearable Robotics Systems, such as prostheses and exoskeletons, has advanced quickly to the point of benefiting people with disabilities.

 <!-- - However - Dilemma / Conflict -> *Research Question* -->

-However, most of these systems fail to offer a \[smooth experience\] for addressing the locomotor deficits of disabled people, due to a lack of bidirectional feedback between human locomotion and Mechatronics system.
+However, most of these systems fail to offer a \[smooth experience\] for addressing the locomotor deficits of disabled people, due to a lack of bidirectional feedback between human locomotion and the Mechatronics system.

 ## Research Questions